AkThao/backtrack-sudoku/README.md

 `solve_sudoku_recursive.py` is a newer and faster backtrack algorithm that uses recursion.

-`sudoku_gui.py` contains all the code necessary to produce the GUI.
+`sudoku_gui.py` contains all the code for the GUI.

 `main.py` is the controller that connects the model (solver) and the view (GUI).